 From 2016 – 2019, the National Open Road Racing Championship (NORRC) Series awarded two official Open Road Racing (ORR) series titles following the conclusion of each season.
 Our overall National Open Road Racing Champion title was awarded to the racer who achieved the lowest cumulative combined time in all four ORR events in a single season, regardless of division or class entered in each event.
 Our Best 3 of 4 title winner was for those who competed in and received an official timing score in 3 of 4 ORR events per season.

 2020 threw the world of motorsports a curve ball, and the NORRC Series was no exception.
 Ultimately, we decided to award one overall National Championship title to the driver who turned in the lowest cumulative combined time from the only two ORR events held during the season, the SORC and L2L races in Nebraska.

-This change will allow racers who wish to run Unlimited in one or two races per season to still be able to compete on timed class runs from any other three events on the schedule.
-It also allows our competitors a chance to recover from a bad result (or two), vehicle breakdowns, cancelled class time scores from red flags, getting stuck on entry wait lists, weather delays scrubbing events, and perhaps most importantly, will allow for those untimely work/family/life events that all too often cause many racers to miss events each season.
+This change allowed racers who wish to run Unlimited in one or two races per season to still be able to compete on timed class runs from any other three events on the schedule.
+It also allowed our competitors a chance to recover from a bad result (or two), vehicle breakdowns, cancelled class time scores from red flags, getting stuck on entry wait lists, weather delays scrubbing events, and perhaps most importantly, will allow for those untimely work/family/life events that all too often cause many racers to miss events each season.